The Value of DSSI

 SB: We provide national and localized data to measure against industry benchmarks.
 We link suppliers to providers in order to provide education on products, services, best-in-industry procedures, etc. We provide a new level of visibility into their spend across their organization, providing them actionable recommendations to deliver greater results.

-ES: A lot of the audience we have, specifically in my role, are executives, whether it be a CFO, a COO (sometimes even a CEO), so their mindset is on one thousand different items, and they’re trying to run an organization from whatever seat that they sit in.
-What these QBRs do is to give them that glimpse of what’s going on at that moment, and they can expect that on a quarterly cadence.
+ES: A lot of the audience we have, specifically in my role, are executives, whether it be a CFO, a COO (sometimes even a CEO), so their mindset is on one thousand different items, and they’re trying to run an organization from whatever seat they sit in.
+We provide official quarterly business reviews that give these individuals that glimpse of what’s going on at that moment and how the DSPS and internal procurement teams are adapting to changes in the healthcare procurement space.
 I think that’s why the executives appreciate it so much – they don’t have the ability or time to just track emails.
 It can’t just be a phone call every week or a monthly check-in.
 They want that presentation style (especially if they’re reporting to the board), so they can take it and show the rest of the team what’s being worked on.

-Explain how we Take the Cost Out of Healthcare.
+Explain how we Take Cost Out of Healthcare®.

-SB: We reduce the cost by streamlining procedures using DSSI, identify opportunities to reduce spend by optimizing their formularies to take advantage of their supplier and manufacturer contracts, and we provide visibility of purchasing behavior across their organization through our Spend Management reporting.
+SB: We reduce the cost by streamlining procedures using the Direct Supply DSSI platform, identify opportunities to reduce spend by optimizing their formularies to take advantage of their strategic supplier contracts and we provide visibility of purchasing behavior across their organization through our Spend Management reporting.

 That’s where we step in and help.
-We’re trying to prepare customers for 2023 budgets and get them to understand what’s about to happen with inflation.
+We try to help customers prepare their yearly budgets and get them to understand what’s might happen with the healthcare supply chain.
 We can’t beat inflation – that’s not our job.
 But we can minimize the impact of inflation and better prepare our customers for the future.

 How do we help providers save thousands each year?